 Kadomaru

-Kadomaru is specialized in Miso Nikomi Udon as well as Curry Nikomi Udon.
+Kadomaru specializes in Miso Nikomi Udon as well as Curry Nikomi Udon.
 Both are served in generous earthenware bowls and arrive at the table bubbling hot.

 You can customize your order with a wide variety of toppings such as chicken, egg, shrimp Tempura, Mochi, and beef.

-The highlight at Kadomaru comes after you are done eating your noodles and you still have some delicious Miso broth left.
-Order some cheese and a bowl of rice and create a completely new dish in the form of a delicious risotto.
+The highlight at Kadomaru comes after you are done eating your noodles and you still have some delicious miso broth left, as you can order some cheese and a bowl of rice and create a completely new dish in the form of a delicious risotto.

 Kadomaru (角丸)